mberriman/BSP2024/manual/instructions.md

 For this example, we’ll consider that you’re interested in the gene Smp_312440.

 2. Start by typing the identifier into the search box and clicking “Go” to navigate to the gene.
-3. Zoom in by clicking the large magnifying glass with a “+” symbol until the reference sequence resolves.
+3. Zoom in by clicking the large magnifying glass with a “+” symbol until you can see the reference sequence.

 ![](figures/jbrowse_2.png)